-Saying that a sensor has the best tracking on any mousepad is a pretty big claim, and I wanted to learn exactly what that meant.
-So I chased down SteelSeries product manager Brian Luu to get the scoop on what makes TrueMove Pro the best sensor on the market.
+Saying that a sensor has the best tracking on any mousepad is a pretty big claim, and we wanted to learn exactly what that meant.
+So we chased down one of our SteelSeries product managers to explain what makes TrueMove Pro one of the best sensors on the market.

 How do you give a mouse sensor the best possible tracking?